Caff1982/PyChess/README.md

 # PyChess

 A chess game written in Python with AI.
 Uses mini-max algorithm with alpha-beta pruning to get best move.
-Can play human vs human or human vs AI.
+Can play as human vs human or human vs AI.

 ## Prerequisites and Installing